5 Signs Your Company Needs a Fractional CMO

 According to Glassdoor, CMOs in the U.S. make between $73,000 and $306,000 per year, with the average CMO making $174, 371.
 This is a fairly wide range and much depends on location, industry, experience, and other factors, but no matter where your company falls on the spectrum, a CMO is a big investment.
 Especially when you add in other expenses that accompany full-time employees such as benefits, perks, bonuses, 401ks, payroll taxes, and other costs.

-A fractional CMO, who is not a full-time employee and can be hired as necessary for as many (or as few) hours as your company needs, generally costs somewhere in the neighborhood of $200-$250 an hour.
+A fractional CMO, who is not a full-time employee and can be hired as necessary for as many (or as few) hours as your company needs, generally costs $200-$250 an hour somewhere in the neighborhood.
 This can represent huge savings which can be critical for SMBs.

 1. You’re Facing Budget Constraints or Uncertainty

 Tight budgets and financial uncertainty are a relatively normal part of business for SMBs.
 This is especially true for new businesses, growing businesses, and boutique operations.
 When budgets get tight and the need to bring more money in the door grows, the natural instinct is to tighten the business belt and curb spending.